-The objective of the Counseling Center is to assist students in resolving personal and educational concerns, developing self-management and interpersonal skills, and learning to improve individual well-being.
+The objective of the Counseling Center is to assist students in resolving personal and educational concerns, developing self- management and interpersonal skills, and learning to improve individual well-being, in a short-term, brief, solution-focused model.
 A variety of services are offered, including individual counseling, education programs, and resource materials on a variety of important issues.
 These services are confidential.